mmorlang/time-manager/docs/index.md

 - Retains previous time frames set by users.

-- Works with device notification system to let the user block notifications from specified app during set time frames.
+- Works with device notification system to let the user block notifications from specified app/apps during set time frame/time frames.

 - Displays notifications summary of items that were blocked during time frame after it has ended.